-- Proper implementation and understanding of these guidelines through training and exercising will reduce or prevent disaster-related losses. - The local police and fire departments will respond where support agreements or mutual aid agreements exist. - Emergencies on the University campus may involve multiple responding departments and agencies which could include, but not be limited to, University Police, Environmental Health and Safety, Emergency Medical Services, Facilities Services/SSC Service Solutions, Marketing and Communications, Transportation Services, Utility and Energy Services, College Station Fire Department, and other appropriate University, city, county, state, and federal agencies. - In most cases, fire department or law enforcement personnel will assume Incident Command, depending on the type of emergency. - Hazardous conditions may follow any major disaster thereby increasing the risk of injuries and death. - Casualties will be transported to local area hospitals.
+- Emergencies on the University campus may involve multiple responding departments and agencies which could include, but not be limited to, University Police Department, Environmental Health and Safety, Emergency Medical Services, Facilities Services/SSC Service Solutions, Marketing and Communications, Transportation Services, Utility and Energy Services, College Station Fire Department, and other appropriate University, city, county, state, or federal agencies. - In most cases, fire department or law enforcement personnel will assume Incident Command, depending on the type of emergency. - Hazardous conditions may follow any major disaster thereby increasing the risk of injuries and death. - Casualties will be transported to local area hospitals.
 A.P.
 Beutel Health Center is a freestanding, ambulatory care facility with no emergency room.
-It is not equipped to receive patients from mass casualty incidents. - Other University agencies or System components operating on the campus shall coordinate their emergency actions with this EOP. - Regardless of the threat or type of emergency, it is possible that the following results may be encountered: - o Death, injury, or illness of people and/or animals - o Interruption or disruption to transportation - o Interruption or disruption to normal communications - o Interruption or disruption to utilities and other essential services - Congregation of large numbers of people at the scene, at central locations, at shelters, etc. - Significant numbers of people being displaced, requiring some or all of the following: evacuation, shelter, feeding, welfare, and other assistance - o Structural damage to streets, buildings, utilities, and other property - Contamination of food, water, personnel, vehicles, property, and other substances - Shortages of essential items - Periods of civil unrest or disorder, including looting, rioting, mob scenes, violence, etc. - Initial confusion of the affected population with probable delays in response due to disaster incidents

-- Extensive need for public information - Disruption of business activities
+It is not equipped to receive patients from mass casualty incidents. - Other Texas A&M University System members operating on the campus shall coordinate their emergency actions with this EOP. - Regardless of the threat or type of emergency, it is possible that the following results may be encountered: - Death, injury, or illness of people and/or animals - Interruption or disruption to transportation - Interruption or disruption to normal communications - o Interruption or disruption to utilities and other essential services - Congregation of large numbers of people at the scene, at central locations, at shelters, etc. - Significant numbers of people being displaced requiring evacuation, shelter, feeding, welfare, etc. - Structural damage to streets, buildings, utilities, and other property - Contamination of food, water, personnel, vehicles, property, and other substances - Shortages of essential items - Periods of civil unrest or disorder, including looting, rioting, mob scenes, violence, etc. - Initial confusion of the affected population with probable delays in response due to disaster incidents - Extensive need for public information - Disruption of business activities